 If a budget constraint of R120 million is introduced, then the ranking of the three alternatives will change.
-Despite being the most cost-effective solution, Option B will no longer be financially 69
+Despite being the most cost-effective solution, Option B will no longer be financially feasible, as its financial obligation is more than the available budget.
+Options A and C, which are within the budget, would be considered, in which case the preferred option would be option C.